Russia Vows Response After Ukraine Fires Long-Range US Missiles

 Ukrainian forces have steadily lost ground in Russia's Kursk region where they seized territory in August, and have warned that Russia has massed some 50,000 troops, including North Korean forces, to wrest back the region.

-German Chancellor Olaf Scholz told Chinese President Xi Jinping on Tuesday that the alleged deployment of North Korean soldiers by Russia in its war against Ukraine risked worsening the conflict.
+German Chancellor Olaf Scholz told Chinese President Xi Jinping yesterday that the alleged deployment of North Korean soldiers by Russia in its war against Ukraine risked worsening the conflict.

 Both sides have steered their economies to help the war effort.

-Ukrainian lawmakers voted on Tuesday to approve the 2025 budget with more than $50 billion -- or 60 percent of all expenditure -- allocated to defence and security.
+Ukrainian lawmakers voted yesterday to approve the 2025 budget with more than $50bn - or 60% of all expenditure - allocated to defence and security.

-Russia's parliament last month approved a budget that will see a defence spending surge of almost 30 percent next year.
+Russia's parliament last month approved a budget that will see a defence spending surge of almost 30% next year.

-NATO chief Mark Rutte warned on Tuesday that Putin must not be allowed to prevail.

 “It is then posing a direct threat to all of us in the West,” he said.